Ilkley Moor UFO incident

-There was an alleged UFO incident on Ilkley Moor on 1 December 1987.
-A retired police officer claimed that he was abducted by aliens while on a morning walk and briefly held on their craft before being returned to the moor.
-The man took a photograph of the moor which he said shows one of the aliens that abducted him.
+The Ilkley Moor UFO incident refers to an alleged UFO encounter on Ilkley Moor on 1 December 1987.
+A retired police officer reported being abducted by extraterrestrial beings during a morning walk, briefly detained aboard their craft and subsequently returned to the moor.
+He took a photograph of the surrounding landscape that he claimed depicted one of the beings involved in the abduction.